jo3kim/Capstone-Project/README.md

 * Misleading variable labels

 ## First Way of Cleaning: Using Excel/Google Sheets
+### Used data set starting with trip_22_01
+Because a year's worth of data cannot be imported at once into Excel/Google Sheets due to a large file, indivual monthly datasets need to be cleaned.
+Or all cleaned in SQL.

 ## Second Way of Cleaning: Using SQL (MYSQL 18)
 ### Used data set starting with trip_22_02